 Steam Infusion uses steam as the motive force but thanks to the geometry of the pump, it can heat, mix and pump liquids with and without particulates.
 Steam is introduced into any liquid via the patented Steam Infusion Vaction™ pump, in which the profiling accelerates the velocity of the steam to 1,000m/s (3280 ft/s) – above the speed of sound.
 The steam passes into the mixing chamber through an annular nozzle disrupting the fluid flow to form small droplets, referred to as the vapour phase.
 The momentum transfers from the steam to the product and creates a partial vacuum of -0.7barg (-10.1psig) within the unit and, depending on the configuration of the engineered system and the needs of the application, can also reach temperatures of 145°C (293°F).
 Despite the high temperatures, no burn-on is left on the product and there is no presence of syneresis when used at temperatures below 100°C (212°F).

 Thanks to the uninhibited bore, liquids and particulates can pass through the pump without any damage, even with the velocity of the steam.
 The core operating principle of Steam Infusion is that of disruption, which is controllable, enabling standardised batch cooking time and time again.
-By varying the steam pressure used with Steam Infusion, from 2 Bar to 6 Bar, we can vary the shearing effect.
+By varying the steam pressure used with Steam Infusion, from 2.0barg (29psig) to 6.0barg (87psig), we can vary the shearing effect.
 If low shear is required, low pressure steam is introduced, but if you are looking for a higher shear, we can take the pressure up to the maximum.
 This controllable shearing effect ensures Steam Infusion can gently yet rapidly cook a variety of food ingredients and products including desserts, soups and sauces.

 What’s right for your process?